Medically reviewed by Drugs.com. Last updated on Jul 2, 2020.

 Aseptic technique must be strictly observed during preparation and administration.

-Brineura should be administered by, or under the direction of a physician knowledgeable in intraventricular administration.
+Brineura should be administered by, or under the direction of, a physician experienced in intraventricular administration.

 Brineura is administered into the cerebrospinal fluid (CSF) by infusion via a surgically implanted reservoir and catheter (intraventricular access device).
 Brineura is intended to be administered via the Codman® HOLTER RICKHAM Reservoirs (Part Numbers: 82-1625, 82-1621, 82-1616) with the Codman® Ventricular Catheter (Part Number: 82-1650).
 The intraventricular access device must be implanted prior to the first infusion.
 It is recommended that the first dose be administered at least 5 to 7 days after device implantation.

-Brineura is intended to be administered with the B Braun Perfusor® Space Infusion Pump System.
-The essential performance requirements for this syringe pump used to deliver Brineura are as follows:
+Brineura is intended to be administered with the B Braun Perfusor® Space Infusion Pump System (Product Code: 8713030U).
+If an alternative pump must be used, the essential performance requirements for this syringe pump used to deliver Brineura are as follows:

 Delivery rate of 2.5 mL/hr with delivery accuracy of +/- 1 mL/hr